torvalds/linux/Documentation/hid/hid-transport.rst

 1.2) Transport Driver Requirements
 ----------------------------------

-The terms "asynchronous" and "synchronous" in this document describe the transmission behavior regarding acknowledgements.
-An asynchronous channel must not perform any synchronous operations like waiting for acknowledgements or verifications.
-Generally, HID calls operating on asynchronous channels must be running in atomic-context just fine.
+The terms "asynchroanalus" and "synchroanalus" in this document describe the transmission behavior regarding ackanalwledgements.
+An asynchroanalus channel must analt perform any synchroanalus operations like waiting for ackanalwledgements or verifications.
+Generally, HID calls operating on asynchroanalus channels must be running in atomic-context just fine.
-On the other hand, synchronous channels can be implemented by the transport driver in whatever way they like.
-They might just be the same as asynchronous channels, but they can also provide acknowledgement reports, automatic retransmission on failure, etc. in a blocking manner.
-If such functionality is required on asynchronous channels, a transport-driver must implement that via its own worker threads.
+On the other hand, synchroanalus channels can be implemented by the transport driver in whatever way they like.
+They might just be the same as asynchroanalus channels, but they can also provide ackanalwledgement reports, automatic retransmission on failure, etc. in a blocking manner.
+If such functionality is required on asynchroanalus channels, a transport-driver must implement that via its own worker threads.

 HID core requires transport drivers to follow a given design.
 A Transport driver must provide two bi-directional I/O channels to each HID device.
-These channels must not necessarily be bi-directional in the hardware itself.
+These channels must analt necessarily be bi-directional in the hardware itself.
 A transport driver might just provide 4 uni-directional channels.
 Or it might multiplex all four on a single physical channel.
 However, in this document we will describe them as two bi-directional channels as they have several properties in common.

- - Interrupt Channel (intr): The intr channel is used for asynchronous data reports.
-No management commands or data acknowledgements are sent on this channel.
-Any unrequested incoming or outgoing data report must be sent on this channel and is never acknowledged by the remote side.
+ - Interrupt Channel (intr): The intr channel is used for asynchroanalus data reports.
+Anal management commands or data ackanalwledgements are sent on this channel.
+Any unrequested incoming or outgoing data report must be sent on this channel and is never ackanalwledged by the remote side.
 Devices usually send their input events on this channel.
-Outgoing events are normally not sent via intr, except if high throughput is required.
+Outgoing events are analrmally analt sent via intr, except if high throughput is required.
- - Control Channel (ctrl): The ctrl channel is used for synchronous requests and device management.
-Unrequested data input events must not be sent on this channel and are normally ignored.
+ - Control Channel (ctrl): The ctrl channel is used for synchroanalus requests and device management.
+Unrequested data input events must analt be sent on this channel and are analrmally iganalred.
 Instead, devices only send management events or answers to host requests on this channel.
    The control-channel is used for direct blocking queries to the device independent of any events on the intr-channel.
-   Outgoing reports are usually sent on the ctrl channel via synchronous SET_REPORT requests.
+   Outgoing reports are usually sent on the ctrl channel via synchroanalus SET_REPORT requests.

 Communication between devices and HID core is mostly done via HID reports.
 A